matloff/parcoordtutorial/README.md

 <h3>How can parallel coordinate helpful?</h3>
 The strength of parallel coordinates is their ability to bring meaningful multivariate patterns and comparisons to light when used interactively for analysis.
 Parallel coordinates can reveal correlations between multiple variables.
 This is particularly useful when you want to identify which conditions correlate highly with a particular outcome.
-For instance, which what is the demographic of those who voted for a Donald Trump.
+For instance, what is the demographic of those who voted for a Donald Trump.

 <h3>Example:</h3>
 <h4> Parcoord Package <h4>